Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Mathematical formulation

-\textbf{Waiting time of three types of passengers.} Motivated by \cite{Xia2023}, constraints~\eqref{eq:waiting1} - \eqref{eq:waiting2} are proposed to compute the number of passengers with and without reservations who newly arrive at station $u$ and timestamp $t$ and wait for train $i$, and constraints~\eqref{eq:waiting3} - \eqref{eq:waiting4} track the total number of passengers waiting for train $i$ at station $u$ and timestamp $t$.
-The binary variable $x_{it}$ represents the headway indicator, which are coupled with departure indicator $z_{it}$ in the following constraints.
+\textbf{Waiting time of passengers with and without reservations.} To compute the waiting time of passengers, we first propose the binary variable $x_{it}$ to represent the headway indicator, which is coupled with the departure indicator $z_{it}$ in the following constraints.
 Here, the \textit{headway} between trains $i-1$ and $i$ is defined as the timestamp from the departure time of train \(i-1\) to the timestamp just before the departure of train \(i\).
 To facilitate understanding, an illustrative example is visualized in Figure~\ref{fig:Auxiliary}.
 It can be seen that two trains depart at the second and fourth timestamps, respectively.
-Hence, timestamp 1 corresponds to the first headway, while timestamps 2 and 3 belong to the second headway which is between trains 1 and 2.
+Hence, timestamp 1 corresponds to the first headway, while timestamps 2 and 3 belong to the second headway between trains 1 and 2.

+Motivated by \cite{Xia2023}, constraints~\eqref{eq:waiting1} - \eqref{eq:waiting2} are proposed to compute the number of passengers with and without reservations who newly arrive at station $u$ and timestamp $t$ and wait for train $i$, and constraints~\eqref{eq:waiting3} - \eqref{eq:waiting4} track the cumulative number of passengers who arrive during the headway between trains $i-1$ and $i$, and wait for train $i$ at station $u$ at timestamp $t$.
+Figure \ref{fig:waiting} illustrates the formulations of these dynamics.
+Train 1 departs at timestamp 2, with two reserved and one non-reserved passengers arriving at timestamp 1.
+According to constraints \eqref{eq:waiting1}, two reserved passengers wait at timestamp 1, and constraints \eqref{eq:waiting3} reflect a cumulative total of one non-reserved passenger.
+According to constraints \eqref{eq:waiting2} and \eqref{eq:waiting4}, there is one waiting passenger without reservations.
+Similarly, as shown in Figure \ref{fig:waiting}(b), train 2 departs at timestamp 4, with timestamps 2 and 3 falling within the second headway.
+By timestamp 3, a cumulative total of 6 reserved and 5 non-reserved passengers who arrived within this headway are waiting for train 2.